JuliaGaussianProcesses/TemporalGPs.jl/examples/README.md

 Ideally, you would have worked through a few examples involving AbstractGPs.jl, as the code in TemporalGPs.jl implements the (primary) interface specified there.
-Equally, these examples stand alone, so if you're not familiar with AbstractGPS.jl, don't worry too much.
+Equally, these examples stand alone, so if you're not familiar with AbstractGPs.jl, don't worry too much.

 The examples in this directory are best worked through in the following order: